Abused by Members or Leaders of the Mormon Church?

 The Mormon church is facing allegations of sexual assaults by its church leaders around the country.

-Most recently, a lawsuit was recently filed against the church of Latter-day Saints in San José, California for failing to prevent sexual abuse against two young sisters by a former high-ranking church leader.
+A lawsuit was filed against the church of Latter-day Saints in San José, California for failing to prevent sexual abuse against two young sisters by a former high-ranking church leader.

-The news story broke this summer reporting that former bishop Joseph Neipp from San José’s Branham Ward sexually abused two young girls while they were enrolled in a program sponsored by the church.
-He used his position as a bishop within the church (similar to a priest or a rabbi) to “groom” the girls for abuse on church grounds, the LDS sexual assault lawsuit claims.
+The Mormon abuse lawsuit alleges that former bishop Joseph Neipp from San José’s Branham Ward sexually abused two young girls while they were enrolled in a program sponsored by the church, according to Business Wire.
+He used his position as a bishop within the church (similar to a priest or a rabbi) to “groom” the girls for abuse on church grounds, the lawsuit claims.